snyk/cli/help/cli-commands/code-test.md

 Share results with the Snyk Web UI.

-This creates a project in your Snyk account with a snapshot of the current configuration issues or appends the snapshot to an existing project.
+This creates a project in your Snyk account with a snapshot of the current issues or appends the snapshot to an existing project.

 After using this option, log in to the Snyk website and view your projects to see the snapshot.